MyRaceData/Blocky-Docs/Getting started with Blocky rules.md

 ![log entry](https://user-images.githubusercontent.com/25418996/137603949-7540d000-9bdb-4b32-b4bc-2213fd74d185.png)

-if the log viewer does not open, you may need to install logtail.
-If you used openHAbian to install openHAB check [Here](https://www.openhab.org/docs/installation/openhabian.html#optional-components) on how to install logtail
+if the log viewer does not open, you may need to install Frontail.
+Frontail is an optional component of openHAB which allows you to view the log in real time.
+If you used openHAbian to install openHAB check [Here](https://www.openhab.org/docs/installation/openhabian.html#optional-components) on how to install Frontail